 Graduates from this program have gone on to work for the New Orleans Police Department and Quest Diagnostics.
-The bachelor of science in forensic science program provides hands-on training through internships and excellent job support post-graduation.
+The bachelor of science in forensic chemistry program provides hands-on training through internships and excellent job support post-graduation.

-Michigan State University in East Lansing, Michigan, offers an affordable and excellent education for students interested in getting a master’s degree with a forensic chemistry track.
+Michigan State University in East Lansing, Michigan, offers an affordable and excellent education for students interested in getting a master’s degree in forensic chemistry track.
 Established in 1947, MSU has one of the oldest forensic science programs in the US and attracts some of the most revered professors in the field.

 Penn State, located in State College, Pennsylvania, is among the most revered schools when it comes to distance learning as well as its excellent forensic science programs.
 Penn State boasts outstanding professors and cutting-edge facilities.

 Currently, it offers a BS in forensic science with a biology or chemistry emphasis.
-With a chemistry department that U.S. News & World Report rated in the top 20 in 2021, graduates from the forensic chemistry undergraduate and graduate programs are well-positioned for fieldwork or research-based careers.
+With a chemistry department that U.S. News & World Report rated in the top 30 in 2022, graduates from the forensic chemistry undergraduate and graduate programs are well-positioned for fieldwork or research-based careers.

 Texas A&M University, located in College Station, Texas A&M, offers two bachelor of science degrees: a scientific emphasis accredited by FEPAC and a pre-law emphasis.
 Forensic chemistry is covered in an upper-division forensic soil science course that teaches students trace evidence techniques for analyzing crime scene evidence.

 The second-oldest forensic science bachelor’s degree program began in 1974 and prepares graduates for careers as drug chemists, forensic pathologists, trace evidence analysts, and crime scene investigators.
-In 2021, the U.S. News & World Report ranked this institution as #16 on the list of most innovative schools and #77 on the list of top public schools.
+In 2022, the U.S. News & World Report ranked this institution as #15 on the list of most innovative schools and #67 on the list of top public schools.

-However, what sets the University of Albany program apart is an on-campus mirror-laboratory equipped to mirror the state-of-the-art facilities used by the NY State Police.
+However, what sets the University of Albany program apart is an on-campus mirror laboratory equipped to mirror the state-of-the-art facilities used by the NY State Police.
 Through these partnerships, students earn authentic hands-on experience with forensic chemistry.

 A vital feature of the program is the summer internship with a local criminal laboratory.
-Because of this hands-on experience, over 70 percent of graduates from this forensic chemistry bachelor’s degree program find employment right away, many of them working in local and federal crime labs.
+Because of this hands-on experience, over 81 percent of graduates from this forensic chemistry bachelor’s degree program find employment right away, many of them working in local and federal crime labs.

 Students in this program follow an approved four-year curriculum that culminates in an internship.
 Graduates from this program pursue careers in pharmaceutical and environmental industries and doctoral degree programs at prestigious universities across the nation.

-West Virginia University in Morgantown, West Virginia, was the first institution in the US to offer bachelors, masters, and doctoral degree programs in forensic science.
+West Virginia University in Morgantown, West Virginia, was the first institution in the US to offer bachelor’s, master’s, and doctoral degree programs in forensic science.
 WVU is committed to student success by supporting undergraduates’ first and second-year students as they transition into college and shift support towards career searching and graduate school applications in the final two years.